glacambre/firenvim/TROUBLESHOOTING.md

 Also check the content of this json file to make sure that the `path` key points to the firenvim script you checked the existence of in the previous step.
 If the json file is missing or if the `path` attribute is wrong, please open a new github issue.

-## Make sure the browser extension can communicate with neovim
+## Make sure the browser extension can communicate with Neovim

 In your browser, open the background console.
 This requires the following steps: